1945 Amateur World Series: Background

+Summary

+With the absence of Cuba, Venezuela was the clear favorite in the tournament.
+Managed by José Antonio Casanova, most of its players had already competed in the Amateur World Series, and seven had won it twice previously (1941 and 1944).
+Debuting with the Venezuelan side was 19-year-old Alfonso "Chico" Carrasquel (who would ultimately be cut from the team due to disagreements with Casanova before the final game).

 Colombia finished in second place with a 7–3 record and won silver for its first medal in series history, while Panama went 6–4 for a bronze medal.
 It was also the first medal for the Panamanians in the tournament.

 Nicaragua, a former silver medalist both in 1939 and 1940, placed fourth at 5–5.
 The Costa Rica and El Salvador teams debuted in the Series and shared last place with a 1–9 mark.

 Héctor Benítez of Venezuela earned Most Valuable Player honors after leading the hitter in batting average (.526), hits (20), RBI (16) and runs scored (16).
 Teammate Luis Zuloaga was the top pitcher with a 4–0 record, while setting a Series record with seven consecutive wins.
 Other statistical leaders for Venezuela were Ramón Fernández, with 21 hits, and Luis Romero Petit, who stole nine bases.

 Another well observed performance came from Panamanian catcher León Kellman, who was the only player to hit two home runs in the Series.
 Previously, in 1941, Kellman was the only player to homer in the Series.